shadow/shadow/docs/curl.md

 1. Older versions of cURL use a busy loop that is incompatible with Shadow and will cause Shadow to deadlock.
 Newer versions of cURL, such as the version provided in Ubuntu 20.04, don't have this issue.
 See issue #1794 for details.
-A workaround for older versions is to use the experimental `unblocked_syscall_limit` option.
+A workaround for older versions is to use the `model_unblocked_syscall_latency` option.